-Swiss Life's life insurance business in Switzerland based on the Swiss Federal Law on Occupational Retirement, Survivors' and Disability Pension Plans (Bundesgesetz über die berufliche Alters-, Hinterlassenen- und Invalidenvorsorge, or "BVG") is subject to guaranteed minimum interest and annuity conversion rates.
+Swiss Life's life insurance business in Switzerland based on the Swiss Federal Law on Occupational Retirement, Survivors' and Disability Pension Plans (Bundesgesetz über die berufliche Alters-, Hinterlassenen- und Invalidenvorsorge, or "BVG") is subject to statutory minimum interest and annuity conversion rates.
 Swiss law provides for an annuity conversion rate which determines the amount of the annual retirement pension payable to an annuitant based on the contributions accumulated to the retirement date.
-For the mandatory part of Swiss Life's life insurance business in Switzerland, the legally stipulated conversion rate is applied whereas in the non-mandatory part of the BVG business the conversion rate is calculated using actuarial assumptions.
-Guaranteed minimum interest and annuity conversion rates could be imposed by the respective authorities in a manner which may diverge from the rates of return that Swiss Life is able to achieve on its assets.
-The guaranteed minimum interest rate is subject to an annual assessment process by the Swiss Federal Council and the annuity conversion rate does not as yet follow a predictable formula consistent with the economic notion of a guarantee.
+For the mandatory part of Swiss Life's life insurance business in Switzerland, the statutory conversion rate is applied whereas in the non-mandatory part of the BVG business the conversion rate is calculated using adequate actuarial assumptions.
+For the accumulated mandatory contributions, Swiss Life has to apply the statutory minimum interest rate, while for the non-mandatory part the annual interest rate is set at Swiss Life's discretion in consideration of prevailing market conditions.
+Statutory minimum interest and annuity conversion rates could be imposed by the respective authorities in a manner which may diverge from the rates of return that Swiss Life is able to achieve on its assets.
+The statutory minimum interest rate is subject to an annual assessment process by the Swiss Federal Council and the annuity conversion rate does not as yet follow a predictable formula consistent with the notion of an economic guarantee.
 The process for setting these rates is not predictable and the rates may from time to time diverge from the rates of return that Swiss Life is able to achieve on the assets backing this business.
 In addition, while Swiss Life has some flexibility to reprice or restructure its products in response to such conditions or changes, the ability to implement a revised product offering is subject to a number of uncertainties and may not have immediate effect.
 For example, the current Swiss regulatory regime requires that approval must be sought from the regulator prior to the introduction of new tariffs.
-Also, the ability to implement a revised product offering is subject to customers' acceptance
+Also, the ability to implement a revised product offering is subject to customers' acceptance of the new terms.

 Furthermore, after the failure of the last pension reform in 2017, the general regulation and structure of the BVG is currently subject to review by the Swiss government.
 The Swiss Federal Council adopted the dispatch of the BVG revision on 25 November 2020.
-It is currently expected that the Swiss parliament will discuss the draft of the revised BVG in the course of 2021 and 2022 and decide on the final wording in 2022.
+It is currently expected that the Swiss parliament, after further discussions of the draft of the revised BVG, will decide on the final wording in 2023.
 In the absence of the final wording, the impact of the amended BVG on Swiss Life's insurance business is uncertain.
-In particular, it cannot be excluded that the revised BVG regulations will not be adjusted with actual biological (longevity) and market conditions which could make it increasingly difficult to operate this line of business.
+In particular, it cannot be excluded that the revised BVG regulations will not be adjusted with actual biometric (longevity) and market conditions which could make it increasingly difficult to operate this line of business.

-Failure by Swiss Life to achieve a rate of return on its investments in excess of the statutory guaranteed minimum interest rate and of the technical interest rate inherent in the mandatory conversion rate could have material adverse effects on Swiss Life's financial condition and results of operations.
+Failure by Swiss Life to achieve a rate of return on its investments in excess of the statutory minimum interest rate and of the technical interest rate inherent in the mandatory conversion rate could have material adverse effects on Swiss Life's financial condition and results of operations.
 The same adverse effects could result from changes in mortality, morbidity, longevity and other biometric assumptions.
-At the extreme, in the event of market deterioration or of the setting of the guaranteed interest rate or the mandatory annuity conversion rate at certain levels, Swiss Life may be unable to write profitable group life insurance business in Switzerland.
+At the extreme, in the event of market deterioration or of the setting of the statutory interest rate or the mandatory annuity conversion rate at certain levels, Swiss Life may be unable to write profitable BVG business in Switzerland.